Can you imagine a more dreary subject than

 With our selection of images, we honor the settings and accomplishments of our colleagues in all colleges, universities and school districts.
-Of the five images we select every week one image features a college, university or school district from Michigan, one image from an international institution, and the remaining three from institutions of all sizes and affiliations within the United States.
+Of the five images we select every week one image features a college, university or school district K-12 facility, one image from an international institution, one from the State of Michigan and the remaining two from institutions of all sizes and affiliations within the United States.
 Sometimes we make exceptions to the general rule based upon which institution may be in the news.

 We do our best to be respectful of intellectual property rights.
+If we fall short in this goal let us know immediately.
 Consensus standards are, after all, intellectual property.
 To the furthest extend possible we provide direct links to images that reside on organizational servers.
 We have plenty of content on our own servers and do whatever is possible to limit local storage.
 Simply clicking on the image should redirect you to its source.
 The same applies to logo policies.

 Many images are also intellectual property.
 All images are obtained either from Wikimedia Commons or social media postings that are available royalty-free to the public at the time they were available.
 We have technical constraints — such as a 1920 x 720 pixels and resolution — that dominate image selection consideration.
 The vertical constraint of 720 pixels is a particular challenge.

 We hope our colleagues and visitors will not be shy about sending us their high resolution photos (1920 x 720 pixels) to showcase their accomplishments.

 University of the Virgin Islands | May 17, 2019 | Photo by Sphilbrick